 Sleep experts agree that a predictable and consistent bedtime routine improves your child’s ability to wind down and go to sleep.
 Having story time before the lights go out is a wonderful way to connect and get ready for sleep.

 For our family, a consistent bedtime routine has been helpful, especially when our lives are busy and chaotic (like when we’re traveling).
 The consistency helps everyone feel calmer, more centered, and better able to relax, regardless of what else is going on in our lives.

 Many classic bedtime stories have repetitive rhythm and rhymes that lull little ones into a relaxed state.
 Some of our favorites are The Going to Bed Book by Sandra Boynton, Time for Bed by Mem Fox, and Llama Llama Red Pajama by Anna Dewdney.

-Want even more book selections to read with your child?
-Join my newsletter and download my Read Aloud Book List!
+Free download: Want even more book selections to read with your child?
+Join my newsletter and download your copy of the Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you: